FrankDattalo/Tic-Tac-Toe/README.md

 This project was made as an experiment with minimax algorithms and computer implementation of mathematical concepts.

-I will eventually turn this into a web application that can be used in a browser.
+I will eventually turn this into a web application that can be run in a browser.